 Material ESG risks are used to determine the ESG risk of an investment.
-The ESG risk of an investment impacts its risk rating in our DCF model, meaning the ESG risk impacts the fair value for a company as we see it.
-We consider material ESG risks in line with Sustainalytics.
+The ESG risk of an investment impacts its risk rating in Loftus Peak's valuation model, meaning the ESG risk impacts Loftus Peak's fair value for a company.
+Loftus Peak considers material ESG risks in line with Sustainalytics reporting.
 These risks can be subdivided into environmental (which includes climate change), social (which includes human rights) and governance.